Death of Mitrice Richardson: Life and education

-Mitrice Richardson was the daughter of Latice Sutton and Michael Richardson.
+Mitrice Richardson was the daughter of Latice Trevon Sutton (September 27, 1967 — September 12, 2025) and Michael Richardson.
 She was raised by her mother and stepfather Larry Sutton in Covina, California.

 Richardson obtained a Bachelor of Arts degree in psychology in 2008 from California State University, Fullerton, after graduating from South Hills High School in West Covina, California.

 Richardson was an open lesbian, and at the time of her death, had been dating girlfriend Tessa Moon for about two years.
 She had also competed as a beauty pageant contestant, worked as an intern for a forensic psychologist and part-time as a dancer in an LGBT strip club.

 Disappearance

 On the evening of September 16, 2009, Richardson entered the parking lot of Geoffrey's restaurant in Malibu.
 Due to what staff and patrons at the restaurant described as "bizarre" behavior and the fact that she was unable to pay her $89 bill, the Los Angeles County Sheriff's Department from the Malibu/Lost Hills Station was called to assess her condition.
 The officers on the scene purportedly administered a field sobriety test and determined that she was not intoxicated and not under the influence of any substance.
 She was arrested on charges of "suspicion of not paying for the meal" and possession of less than an ounce of marijuana.

 According to the arresting officers, upon her arrest, her phone, purse and money were secured in her car and her car was towed to a tow yard on the Pacific Coast Highway.
 Richardson was detained and booked at the Malibu/Lost Hills Sheriff's Station approximately 10 mi up Malibu Canyon.

 Although Richardson's mother informed the station of concern for her daughter's mental health, and despite promises from the station personnel that she would not be released until later in the morning, Richardson was released on September 17, 2009, at 12:28 AM with no belongings and no means of calling for assistance.
-Steve Whitmore, spokesman for the Los Angeles County Sheriff's Department, said Richardson was released from jail because "She exhibited no signs of mental illness or intoxication.
+Steve Whitmore, spokesman for the Los Angeles County Sheriff's Department, said Richardson was released from jail because: "She exhibited no signs of mental illness or intoxication.
 She was fine.
 She's an adult."
 She had been invited to wait in the lobby, but declined.

 Several hours later, at 6:30 AM, she was seen in the backyard of former KTLA news anchor Bill Smith in Monte Nido.
 When Smith opened his window and asked if she was OK, Richardson told Smith that she was "resting."
 Smith then called the police.